Blood In Urine (Hematuria) In Children: Causes And Symptoms

 The treatment options for hematuria may vary depending on the underlying causes (5).

-2. Genetic disorders: Supportive treatments to relieve the symptoms are given for genetic disorders, such as Alport syndromeiXAn inherited kidney disease caused due to a mutation in a gene that codes for the collagen protein. , since there is no cure.
+2. Genetic disorders: Supportive treatments to relieve the symptoms are given for genetic disorders, such as Alport syndromeiAn inherited kidney disease caused due to a mutation in a gene that codes for the collagen protein. , since there is no cure.
 ACE inhibitors and ARB blockers are usually prescribed to manage hypertension and proteinuria.
+It is advised you take the child to a pediatric nephrologist for regular check-ups and optimal management.

 3. HUS: Hemolytic uremic syndrome in children is managed with supportive care, such as blood transfusion.
 Fluid and electrolyte balance is also maintained via the parenteral and enteral routes.
 Hemodialysis (renal replacement therapy) may be required in severe cases.